Trilateral Commission: Who is ‘Mandelson’ and how are they all connected

 The masks slip as the People’s vote is shown to be an anti-Corbyn pro-business front.

-Mandelson telegraphed his intentions.
+If you needed more proof, Mandelson telegraphed his intentions.

 Lord Mandelson was infamously recorded stating “he is working every day to undermine Jeremy Corbyn” Mandelson, who has made no secret of his antipathy to Corbyn’s leadership, he added: “Why do you want to just walk away and pass the title deeds of this great party over to someone like Jeremy Corbyn?
 I don’t want to, I resent it, and I work every single day in some small way to bring forward the end of his tenure in office.

-“Something, however small it may be – an email, a phone call or a meeting I convene – every day I try to do something to save the Labour party from his leadership.”
+“Something, however small it may be – an email, a phone call or a meeting I convene – every day I try to do something to save the Labour Party from his leadership.”

 In response, a Labour source hit back at the peer, suggesting Mandelson was part of the establishment.
 “The idea of Jeremy Corbyn being prime minister and implementing policies that actually benefit the people terrifies the establishment, so it’s no surprise Peter Mandelson has found time in his busy schedule of spending time on oligarch’s yachts to attempt to undermine him,” the source said.